skx/kilua/PRIMITIVES.md

     * Insert the given string into the current buffer.
 * `key()`
     * Read a single (wide) key from the user.
+* `mark()`
+    * Get/Set the position of the mark.
+    * The region between the mark and the cursor/point is the selection-region.
+    * Set to -1,-1 to disable.
 * `menu()`
     * Given a table of strings allow the user to choose one of them, returning the index of the selected choice.
 * `point()`